ontodev/robot/README.md

 # Build

-We use [Gradle](http://gradle.org) as our build tool.
-Make sure it's [installed](https://gradle.org/docs/current/userguide/installation.html), then run:
+We use [Maven](http://maven.apache.org) as our build tool.
+Make sure it's [installed](http://maven.apache.org/download.cgi), then run:

-    gradle uberjar
+    mvn package

-This will create a self-contained Jar file in `build/libs/`.
+This will create a self-contained Jar file in `bin/owltools2.jar`.

 # Design